auanasgheps/snapraid-aio-script/README.md

    	- Docker remote - if docker is running on a remote machine
 - Verbosity - disabled by default.
 When enabled, includes the TOUCH and DIFF commands output, email will be huge and unreadable.
 - Spindown - spindown drives after the script, disabled because is currently not working.
-- Snapraid Status - show the status of the array, disabled because the report output is not rendered correctly.
+- Snapraid Status - shows the status of the array, disabled by default.

 You can also change more advanced options such as mail binary (by default uses `mailx`), SnapRAID binary location, log file location.

 ## A nice email report